Listen to a teaser of Electric Century's new single 'Till We're Gone'

 “Thinking back to a magical night three hundred and sixty five days ago,” Mikey Way wrote.
 “Dreaming of the moment when we can do it all again.
 Until then – Stay safe out there.”

-Further MCR shows were set to take place in the UK and around the world in 2020, but the tour was postponed due to the coronavirus pandemic.
+Further MCR shows were set to take place in the UK and around the world throughout 2020, but the tour was postponed due to the coronavirus pandemic.

 Last May, however, Mikey Way assured fans that the comeback was “just on pause” in the wake of the global health crisis.